Olivier Amrane

-Olivier Amrane (born 23 March 1978) is a French politician.
-He has been a member of the Departmental Council of Ardèche since 2015, and has served as president of the council since 2021.
-He has served as vice president for agriculture of the Regional Council of Auvergne-Rhône-Alpes since 2024.
+Olivier Amrane (/fr/; born 23 March 1978) is a French politician who has served as president of the Departmental Council of Ardèche since 2021.
+He has represented the canton of Guilherand-Granges since 2021, previously serving as deputy mayor of Saint-Péray from 2014 to 2021.
+Amrane is a member of The Republicans (LR).

+He has also been a member of the Regional Council of Auvergne-Rhône-Alpes since 2016 and has served as its vice president for agriculture since 2024.